-Besides the non-AI and AI lenses, even the D-series of lenses is compatible with the Nikon FE.
+Besides the non-AI and AI lenses, even the D-series of lenses are compatible with the Nikon FE.
 However, do note that you will lose the autofocus feature and VR functionality of the lenses.
 Modern-day G lenses from Nikon can be mounted too, but since they do not have a dedicated aperture ring, you will need to make certain modifications.

 Should you get the Nikon FE?